cuhksam/emnlp2019.github.io/_pages/home.md

 **September 3, 2019**.
 Updated information on [Conference Venue](./participants#conference-venue) and [Hong Kong Travel](./participants#about-hong-kong).

-**August 30, 2019**.
-We are happy to announce [Childcare Grants](./participants#childcare-grants) for participants with young children.
-Please apply by Sept 19, 2019.

 **August 24, 2019**.
 The list of [accepted long, short, and demo papers](./program/accepted/) is out.